Ilya Muromets (2016 icebreaker): Design

 Although the 6,000-ton Ilya Muromets is the largest icebreaker ever built for the Russian Navy, she is somewhat smaller than the civilian icebreakers operated by Atomflot, Rosmorport and Sovcomflot.
 In terms of size and general layout, the 85 m vessel is comparable to the civilian Project MPSV06 multi-purpose salvage vessels with a working deck aft, deckhouse amidships and a helideck rated for Kamov Ka-27 helicopter.
 Like her civilian counterparts, Ilya Muromets is also equipped with a towing winch and stern notch for escorting other ships in ice conditions.

 Like most icebreakers today, Ilya Muromets has an integrated diesel-electric propulsion system where the main generators provide electricity for both propulsion and auxiliary systems.
 The vessel's power plant consists of four 3000 kW 6-cylinder Wärtsilä 6L32 medium-speed diesel generating sets.
-Ilya Muromets is one of the few ice-going vessels propelled by contra-rotating propellers: the vessel has two electrically-driven 3500 kW Steerprop SP120CRP ECO azimuthing Z-drive propulsion units with five blades on the pulling and four blades on the pushing propeller.
+Ilya Muromets is one of the few ice-going vessels propelled by contra-rotating propellers: the vessel has two electrically-driven 3500 kW Steerprop SP 120 CRP ECO azimuthing Z-drive propulsion units with five blades on the pulling and four blades on the pushing propeller.
 This configuration provides higher propulsion efficiency at a cost of added mechanical complexity.
 In addition, the vessel has a bow thruster for maneuvering.

 Ilya Muromets is classified by the Russian Maritime Register of Shipping.
 Her ice class, Icebreaker6, requires the vessel to be capable of operating in level ice with a thickness of 1 m in a continuous motion and her hull strengthened for navigation in non-Arctic waters where ice can be up to 1.5 m thick.